 Summary Of Pet Abandonment, Overpopulation, & Pets Entering Animal Shelters

-In countries with poor dog and cat population control, that number can be higher
+The number of stray animals living just in the US is roughly 70 million, and in countries with poor dog and cat population control, that number can be higher

 In the US, about one million owners re-home their pets annually